yonasBSD/work-tuimer/docs/SESSIONS.md

 ### Automatic Time Updates

-When you stop a session, the end time is automatically set to the current time.
-No need to manually enter when you finished - just stop the timer and WorkTimer records it for you.
+End time is automatically set to current time when stopped.

 ### Pause Support

-Sessions can be paused and resumed:
+Pause and resume sessions:
-- **Elapsed time**: Only counts active time (paused time is excluded)
+- **Elapsed time**: Only counts active time (excludes paused duration)
-- **Paused duration**: Tracked separately for reference
+- **Paused duration**: Tracked separately
-- **Multiple pauses**: Pause and resume as many times as needed
+- **Multiple pauses**: Pause/resume as needed

-### Cross-Session Persistence
+### Persistence Across Restarts

-Sessions survive application restarts:
-- Close the TUI while a session is running
-- Your session continues in the background
-- Reopen the TUI or use the CLI to check status or stop

-The session state is saved to `~/.local/share/work-tuimer/active_timer.json`
+Sessions survive application restarts.
+State is saved to `~/.local/share/work-tuimer/active_timer.json`.

 ### Cross-Date Support

-Start a session on a record from any day:
+Start a session on a record from any date:
-- Navigate to a past day in the TUI
+- Navigate to any day in the TUI
-- Start a session on an old record
+- Start a session on that day's record
-- When stopped, the end time updates correctly
+- End time updates correctly when stopped
-- Works for future dates too (for planning)

 ### CLI and TUI Integration

-Sessions work seamlessly across both interfaces:
+Sessions share state across both interfaces:
-- Start a session in the CLI, pause it in the TUI
+- Start in CLI, pause in TUI
-- Start in the TUI, check status in the CLI
+- Start in TUI, check status in CLI
-- Changes in one interface are immediately visible in the other

-**Auto-reload feature**: The TUI checks for external file changes every 500ms, so CLI-created records appear automatically without manual refresh.
+- Changes sync automatically

+TUI auto-reloads every 500ms to reflect external changes.

 ## Common Workflows